mikefarah/yq/pkg/yqlib/doc/Assign Operator.md

-Updates the LHS using the expression on the RHS.
-Note that the RHS runs against the _original_ LHS value, so that you can evaluate a new value based on the old (e.g. increment).
+This operator is used to update node values.
+It can be used in either the:

+### plain form: `=`
+Which will assign the LHS node values to the RHS node values.
+The RHS expression is run against the matching nodes in the pipeline.

+### relative form: `|=`
+This will do a similar thing to the plain form, however, the RHS expression is run against _the LHS nodes_.
+This is useful for updating values based on old values, e.g. increment.
 ## Examples
 ### Update parent to be the child value
 Given a sample.yml file of: